 Is it possible to isolate the work you think you’re doing on fascia?
 If not, how is it possible to isolate the results?

 How certain are you that what you’re doing when you’re doing bodywork is permanently affecting the fascia?

 If you’re aware that other systems in the body can be stimulated (or worked) and these systems (such as muscle for example) can be responsible for the results you’ve obtained, why do you continue to call your work fascial work?

 At this point the questions start to beat on the same drum so I’ll stop there.
 Really, it only takes one of these questions to crack the façade of the fascia dogma.
 There’s more that I can say but let’s start here and we can always do a ‘Releasing’ Fascia part two!
+You can also learn more about the Morales Method approach to SI (including our thoughts on fascia) in our Structural Integration - Theory and Gait Assessment online course.
 We would love to hear what you think, so let us know by sending us an email at firstname.lastname@example.org.